DSimonne/sixs/README.md

 # Welcome

-## This github is focused on
+## This github is focused on data reduction tools at SixS
 * Surface X-Ray Diffraction (SXRD) data analysis (CTR, reflectivity)
-* Mass spectrometer data analysis (Residual Gas Analyser - RGA), at SixS
+* Mass spectrometer data analysis (Residual Gas Analyser - RGA)

-Contact : david.simonne@universite-paris-saclay.fr
+Contact : david.simonne@synchrotron-soleil.fr

-You can install phdutils via the setup.py script, so that you can use via a package after in python, see below
+You can install sixs via the setup.py script, so that you can use via a package after in python, see below

 # Installing different packages